SONENDRASHARMA/eb04_yash_conduction_experiment_on_composite_wall/README.md

 <h5> About the Experiment : </h5>

-The objective of experiment is to determine the the thermal conductivity of different materials( Mild steel, Asbestos and wood) of a composite wall for different heat inputs
+The objective of experiment is to determine the the thermal conductivity of different materials( Mild steel, Bakelite and wood) of a composite wall for different heat inputs

 <h5> Target Audience : </h5>